(Coffee Cherry Tea)

-Cascara is the fruit (or "coffee cherry") that surrounds coffee beans as they grow
+Cascara is the fruit (or coffee cherry) that surrounds coffee beans as they grow

-Typically considered a byproduct of coffee growing and processing, cascara's job is usually done once coffee beans are extracted from the fruit.
+Typically considered a byproduct of coffee growing and processing, cascara's job is usually done once the coffee beans are extracted from the fruit.
 However, this shiny-reddish yellow fruit is packed with health benefits that have been gaining it more and more popularity.